sh90/marketing_copy_generator/README.md

-# Marketing Copy Generator with Style Selector (Streamlit, Python 3.12)
+# Marketing Copy Generator with Style Selector

 A hands-on demo app that generates marketing copy (ad copy, social captions, product descriptions) in a selectable style, and lets you run quick A/B tests on the generated variants.